data-forge/data-forge-ts/docs/concepts.md

 ## Group / Window

-A Series where each value in the series is itself another Series or DataFrame.
-Think of it as a sequence of groups.
+A series where each value in the series is itself another series or dataframe.
+Think of it as a sequence of groups or batches of data.
 This concept is used by the multiple Data-Forge functions that create groups and windows, for example `groupBy`, `window` and `rollingWindow`.